mkgask/sgffu/readme.md

 ### Player control

-It moves front, left, back, right with WASD.
+It moves front, left, back, right with WASD, And dash with left shift.
 The camera moves around the player with mouse move, and zoom in / zoom out with mouse wheel.

 ---